IAM

 Policy evaluation follows the standard AWS precedence:

-- An explicit Deny in any policy → request is denied (HTTP 403
+- An explicit Deny in any identity, session, or boundary policy → request is denied (HTTP 403

-AccessDeniedException) - An explicit Allow in any policy → request is allowed
+AccessDeniedException) - An explicit Allow in an identity policy creates the base grant

-- No matching statement → implicit deny (HTTP 403)
+- No matching effective allow → implicit deny (HTTP 403)

 Bypass rules